kritoke/nimacademy/content/docs/basics.md

 ### **var**

-The `var` keyword declares a variable that can be changed (it is mutable):
+The `var` type declares a variable that can be changed (it is mutable):

 ```
 var thisValueCanChange = 4